NREL/EnergyPlus/doc/src/docs/EngineeringReference/13b-EncyclopaedicRefs.md

-Simulation Models ‚Äì Encyclopedic Reference
+Simulation Models - Encyclopedic Reference
 ==========================================

 The following descriptions are grouped alphabetically (as much as possible) with some also having additional tags of ‚ÄúHeat Balance‚Äù, ‚ÄúHVAC‚Äù, and ‚ÄúPlant‚Äù.¬† With the integrated solution, these designations signify where the effects of these models have their first impacts.